 The Pretentious Tremont Artists of the Literary Cafe

 After moving to the Tremont section of Cleveland Ohio in the winter of 87-88’ artist Tim Herron quickly discovered a small cozy neighborhood bar called the Literary Café.
 Owned and run by a charming couple Andy Timothy and Linda Baldizzi.
 Tremont and the Literary Café in particular were becoming a welcoming spot for artists, video productions, musicians, poets and everybody and anything creative.
-It was here that Tim, while sketching in his drawing pad with fellow artist Brian Pierce came up with an elegant solution to a perpetual problem for artists: how to arrange for steady practice in a cost efficient manner while at the same time securing fresh models on a weekly basis.
+It was here that Tim, while sketching in his drawing pad with fellow artist Brian Pierce came up with a solution to the perpetual problem for artists: how to arrange for steady practice in a cost efficient manner while at the same time securing fresh models on a weekly basis.
 Traditionally, one pays professional models to sit for portraits.
 Herron and Pierce, however realized that the Literary Café, where they were regulars, presented an abundance of potential sitters.
 They approached bar patrons with a trade: in exchange for three hours of their time, they would be privy to works of art created in front of them, of them, and for them.